-EASL recognises the role of nurse and Allied Health Professionals (AHPs) in leading initiatives to improve education, standards and ultimately the care for patients with liver disease.
-Early 2016, a special Nurse membership was initiated.
+EASL recognises the role of nurses and Allied Health Professionals (AHPs) in leading initiatives to improve education, standards, and ultimately the care for patients with liver disease.
+In early 2016, a special Nurse membership was initiated.
 The Nurses Task Force met for the first time during ILC 2016 in Amsterdam and has continued actively working on several initiatives.
 Its name subsequently changed to Nurses and AHPs Task Force.

 Objectives of the group

-- Work collaboratively on the research and quality agenda.
-Develop links with affiliated liver nursing forums, committees, societies across Europe
+- Working collaboratively on the agendas of research and quality; develop links with affiliated liver nursing forums, committees, and societies across Europe

-- Develop programmes, including the Nurses and AHP Forum at ILC intended to benefit nurses
+- Developing programmes, including the Nurses and AHPs Forum at EASL Congress, intended to benefit nurses

-- Work jointly with the EASL Office to have a sustainable membership programme for nurses and AHPs
+- Working jointly with the EASL Office to have a sustainable membership programme for nurses and AHPs

-- Collaborate in strengthening liver nursing across Europe with joint funding and links to ongoing medical projects
+- Collaborating on strengthening liver nursing across Europe, with joint funding and links to ongoing medical projects

-- Work together to raise and improve the experience of care, and to deliver quality service that is measurable and transparent to people with liver disease and their families
+- Working together to raise and improve the experience of care, and to deliver quality service that is measurable and transparent to people with liver disease and their families

-When and where the Nurses and AHPs Task Force meet?
+When and where does the Nurses and AHPs Task Force meet?

 For more information on the Task Force or to ask a question, please contact us at firstname.lastname@example.org

-Allied health encompasses a broad group of health professionals who use scientific principles and evidence-based practice for the diagnosis, evaluation and treatment of acute and chronic diseases; promote disease prevention and wellness for optimum health and apply administration and management skills to support health care systems in a variety of settings.
+Allied health encompasses a broad group of health professionals who use scientific principles and evidence-based practice for the diagnosis, evaluation, and treatment of acute and chronic diseases; promote disease prevention and wellness for optimum health and apply administration and management skills to support health care systems in a variety of settings.
 (This definition is provided by the Association of Schools Advancing Health Professions.)

 The following non-exhaustive list of professions can be included under the category of AHP: